← Back to Blog

 r/LifeProTips -- Specific, actionable tips that save time or money are consistently upvoted.

-Niche Subreddits for Targeted Karma
+Which Niche Subreddits Are Good for Karma?

-If your goal is to build karma for niche communities, participate in adjacent communities.
 A marketing professional targeting r/marketing should also participate in r/SEO, r/content_marketing, and r/socialmedia.
 This builds karma while establishing relevant community history that moderators evaluate positively.

 Most subreddits do not publicly disclose their karma requirements.
 Based on documented patterns across major subreddits, these ranges are typical:

-- Small subreddits (under 100K members): No requirement or 10-50 combined karma
+• Small subreddits (under 100K members): No requirement or 10-50 combined karma

-- Medium subreddits (100K-1M members): 50-200 comment karma, often with 7-30 day account age
+• Medium subreddits (100K-1M members): 50-200 comment karma, often with 7-30 day account age

-- Large subreddits (1M-10M members): 100-500 comment karma with 30+ days account age
+• Large subreddits (1M-10M members): 100-500 comment karma with 30+ days account age

-- Major subreddits (10M+ members): 500+ comment karma and 90+ days account age
+• Major subreddits (10M+ members): 500+ comment karma and 90+ days account age

 If you suspect your posts are being silently removed, use our free Reddit user analyzer to check your account's karma breakdown, account age, and posting history.
 You can also open your post permalink in an incognito browser -- if it returns a "page not found" error, it was likely removed by AutoModerator.